marmstr1123/catch-of-the-day/README.md

-working out an issue with the router but check it out at https://marmstr1123.github.io/newFishApp/ issure with ReactRouter not fixed yet.
+working out an issue with the router but check it out at https://marmstr1123.github.io/newFishApp/ problem with ReactRouter not fixed yet.